SSWConsulting/SSW.Rules.Content/rules/package-audit-log/rule.md

 A package audit log helps developers track why packages are added, who added, and who approved them.

-Generally, keep track of packages in a different file for each project in the solution.
-E.g. `\FrontendPackageAuditLog.md` or `\BackendPackageAuditLog.md`

-### What to track?
+## What to track?

 There are lots of things that can be tracked in a package audit log.
-Generally, you want to keep it as simple as possible and containing only information that isn't easy to find elsewhere.
+Generally, you want to keep it as simple as possible and contain only information that isn't easy to find elsewhere.
 For example, bundle size and load time can easily be found on [Bundlephobia](https://bundlephobia.com), so there is no need to track that.

-The 6 best attributes to keep track of are:
+Some developers keep track of minimal information such as:

 * Name
 * Link to npm/NuGet
+* Why (the reason this package version was chosen)

+While others keep track of maximum information such as:

+* Name
+* Link to npm/NuGet
 * Action (aka "added" or "removed")
 * Actioned by
 * Approved by
-* Why (aka the reason)
+* Why (the reason this package version was chosen)

-That way it is easy to find out where the package is, who was involved in adding or removing it and why the change was made.
+If you go with the maximum information, this smells like Technical Debt however, it does provide an easy way to find out where the package is, who was involved in adding or removing it and why the change was made.

-### Technical Debt - Ensure it gets updated
+## Options for Tracking Packages

+Managing NPM packages is a difficult task, especially when some packages require a certain version to work with the rest of your project or were added for a specific reason.

+There are 4 different options that you could take:
+- Option 1 - Log the information in Technologies-and-Architecture.md
+- Option 2 - Make good commit messages
+- Option 3 - Leave comments in package.json
+- Option 4 - Option 2 and sometimes Option 3 (✅ Recommended)

+### Option 1 - Log the information in Technologies-and-Architecture.md

+Markdown provides an easy way to format package log information, so one way of storing it is in Technologies-and-Architecture.md

+Alternatively, you could keep track of this information in a different file for each project in the solution. e.g `\FrontendPackageAuditLog.md` or `\BackendPackageAuditLog.md`

+Pros and Cons:
+✅ More descriptive notes about the package
+❌ Hard to keep up-to-date
+❌ Tech Debt

 It's imperative that the package audit log is updated every time a package is added or removed.
 So, add it to the Sprint Review as an item to action every week.
 That way, the team is aware of all changes, and any missed changes are caught.

 This process could be taken even further by having automated checks in PRs to add package details and then generating release notes based on those PRs.

-### Template - What does it look like?

-Markdown is an awesome way to structure and store the package audit log.
-Create a list following the below template:

 ```
 # Project Northwind Frontend (React)